-We receive car auction sale observations from The National Association of Motor Auctions (NAMA) every month and retail observations from a variety of web portals such as motors.co.uk and AA Cars.
+We receive car auction sale observations from The National Association of Motor Auctions (NAMA) every month and retail observations from UK's leading car advertising portals.

 Our team of Car Editors meet with customers, motor trade experts, manufacturers, dealers and auctioneers as well as car rental companies and leasing and contract hire customers.